anna-alexandrova/nlp-experiments/crosslingual-subtitle-similarity/README.md

 ## Disclaimer

-This repository contains a research-oriented prototype for cross-linguistic semantic similarity based on a Siamese LSTM architecture.

-The implementation is designed for experimentation and methodological exploration.
+This is a prototype for cross-linguistic semantic similarity based on a Siamese LSTM architecture, designed for experimentation and methodological exploration.
 In particular:

-- The model has not been systematically benchmarked against state-of-the-art multilingual transformer models.
+- The model has not been benchmarked against state-of-the-art multilingual transformer models.
-- Hyperparameter tuning is limited and not optimized for maximal performance.
+- Hyperparameter tuning is limited with no optimization for maximal performance.
 - Training and evaluation are conducted on a subset of available language pairs.
 - Scalability, memory efficiency, and deployment aspects have not been engineered for large-scale or real-time applications.
 - No formal error analysis across all 42 target languages is provided.

-This code should therefore be considered a proof-of-concept rather than a production-ready system.
+This code should therefore be considered a simple proof of concept rather than a production-ready system.

 ## Environment